-Great Danes are a giant breed of dog so that in itself tells you that they get very large and very quickly too.
+Great Danes are a giant breed of dog that tells you that they get very large and very quickly too.

-They go through explosive growth spurts very early in their life and it continues until they are full-grown at the age of 2 years.
-Read on to find out all the information you need on the Great Danes and growth.
+They go through explosive growth spurts very early in life until they are full-grown at the age of 2 years.
+Read on to find all the information you need on the Great Danes and their growth.

 When Does a Great Dane Reach Maturity?

 At maturity, female Great Danes reach about 28 to 33 inches tall at the shoulder and weigh between 100 and 140 pounds.
-The males are a bit larger at 30 to 36 inches tall at the shoulder and weighing between 140 and 200 pounds.
+The males are larger at 30 to 36 inches tall at the shoulder and weigh between 140 and 200 pounds.

-There are some factors that can affect the final height and weight of your puppy at maturity.
+Some factors can affect your puppy’s final height and weight at maturity.

 Great Dane Appearance

 According to the AKC, a Great Dane is highly muscled throughout his entire body.
 He is described as being square, proportioned, and powerful.
 It’s easy to spot a Great Dane in the correct proportions as he will have a very slender appearance.